LeonMoreno/LeonMoreno/README.md

 [![Leo Moreno](img/banner.jpg)](https://www.linkedin.com/in/leonmoreno/)

-I'm an avid self-learner and passionate about education.
-I'm currently a Software developer student at [École 42 Québec](https://42quebec.com).

-I am a cheerful, enthusiastic, committed, enterprising man, passionate about life.
+I am an enthusiastic self-learner deeply passionate about education and technology.

-From a young age I learned that entrepreneurship is the Way.
-Overcoming fears, limiting beliefs, and learning from each challenge has shaped me as a Man of Vision, with leadership skills, assertive communication, adaptation to change, and seeing the opportunities in each Obstacle.
-I learn every day that **If you want to change the fruits, you will first have to change the roots**.
+Since a young age, I've embraced the ethos of entrepreneurship as the path forward.
+Through overcoming fears, challenging limiting beliefs, and learning from every obstacle, I've evolved into a visionary individual.
+This journey has equipped me with leadership acumen, effective communication skills, adaptability to change, and a keen eye for opportunities within challenges.
+Every day, I reinforce the belief that **If you want to change the fruits, you will first have to change the roots**

 ...
 Continuous learning 🤓